 - When: July through mid-September

 Avoid Manali during this time.
-Do not be lured by dirt cheap hotel prices.
-Torrential rains lash the slopes, leading to major landslides and roads blockage.
+Do not be lured by dirt-cheap hotel prices.
+Torrential rains lash the slopes, leading to major landslides and road blockage.

 Manali in Autumn to Winter

 - Places to visit: Great Himalayan National Park, Arjun Gufa, Jogini Waterfall, Nehru Kund, Chandratal Baralacha Lake, Manali Sanctuary, Rohtang Pass, Manali Zoo, Indrasan Peak, Manu Temple, Jagannath Temple and many more.